carlos89p/NLP_portfolio/LAB_EXERCISE_3/README.md

 ## 🧠 How It Works

-1. The user writes or pastes a Spanish text they want to improve in the top input box.
+1. The user writes or pastes a text they want to improve in the top input box.
 2. By clicking the **"Improve Text"** button, the application sends the input to the local LLM using an instruction format like:

 3. The model generates a corrected and improved version of the text, which is then displayed in the output box below.